 I am currently travelling across Turkey.
 My trip started in magnificent Istanbul.
-I have been to Istanbul six times before.
-However, this time I decided to spend a week there and explore the city in more detail.
+I’ve been to Istanbul six times before.
+However, this time I decided to spend a week there and to explore the city in more detail.
 I have already seen the most important sites during my past visits.

 Istanbul is a very big city.
 There are approximately 15 million people living there, which makes it the largest European city.
 It also covers a very large area.